-The Secretariat's draft assessment is that Mauritania has addressed 6 of the 10 corrective actions and made "satisfactory progress" on the corresponding requirements.
+The Secretariat's draft assessment is that Mauritania has addressed six of the ten corrective actions and made "satisfactory progress" on the corresponding requirements.
 In addition, it has been established that one requirement was not applicable.
-Of the three remaining corrective actions, three are assessed as "meaningful progress with considerable improvements", and one as "meaningful progress with no improvements".
+Of the three outstanding corrective actions, two are assessed as "meaningful progress with considerable improvements", and one as "meaningful progress with no improvements".
 The draft assessment was sent to the Mauritania EITI MSG on 5 December 2018.
-Having considered the comments from the MSG, the assessment will be finalised for consideration by the EITI Board.
+MSG comments on the assessment, which broadly agreed with the draft assessment, were received on 27 December 2018.
+Having considered these comments, the assessment has been finalised for consideration by the EITI Board.

-1 EITI (March 2017), 'EITI Board decision on Mauritania's 2016 Validation', accessed here in August 2018.
+$^{^1}$ EITI (March 2017), 'EITI Board decision on Mauritania's 2016 Validation', accessed $\underline{\text{here}}$ in August 2018.